bao-project/bao-docs/source/platform/platform.rst

    CPU MMU, the IOMMU maps device-visible virtual addresses to physical addresses.
 For example, Arm sMMUv1, sMMUv2, and sMMUv3.

-#. **IOMPU**: Input-Output memory protection unit.
-At the platform level, is an
+#. **System Memory Protection Unit**: At the platform level, is a hardware unit /
-   MPU that connects a bus master to the main memory.
-Similar to a CPU MPU, the IOMPU enforces access permissions to bus masters while accessing physical addresses.
-For example, RISC-V IOPMP.
+   controller that verifies if a specific system bus master is explicitly allowed to access a memory address by assigning specific addresses ranges.
+   For example, Arm TZASC, NXP (x)RDC, and Xilinx XMPU.

-#. **System Protection Units**: At the platform level, is a hardware unit /
+#. **System Peripheral Protection Unit**: At the platform level, is a hardware
-   controller that verifies if a specific system bus master is explicitly allowed to access an address by assigning specific addresses ranges (memories and peripherals).
-For example, Arm TZASC and TZPC, NXP (x)RDC, and Xilinx XMPU and XPPU.
+   unit / controller that verifies if a specific system bus master is explicitly allowed to access a peripheral.
+For example, Arm TZPC and Xilinx XPPU.

 The hardware isolation primitives (HIP) can be identified by a unique code, i.e., HIP-0000000[0-Z], where each alphanumeric symbol (0-Z) identifies the